tkd995/cs302lab2/README.md

 By: Ian Henson and ...

 Desc: implementation of qsort, quick sort, merge sort, and stl sort.
-The merge and stl sort functions were written by Ian.
+The merge, stl, and quick sort functions were written by Ian.

 Ian took his measurements using the time cmd in terminal.
 | Mode | Size | Time |